ibeauregard/basic-calculator/README.md

 - can contain parentheses, but each group must be properly closed
 - can contain spaces

-This program uses whole number arithmetic: divisions are euclidean keeping only the quotient, while the remainder can be obtained with a modulo operation.
+This program uses whole number arithmetic: divisions are euclidean, keeping only the quotient, while the remainder can be obtained with a modulo operation.

 ## Implementation notes